A talented jazz pianist and keyboardist, the two time

 was really into big bands and that is how I got into

-jazz, listening to the music of Buddy Rich, Count
+jazz, listening to the music of Clare Fischer, Buddy Rich, Count

 Basie and Duke Ellington.
 I was also inspired by the